Music library editorial standards

 Artists with a comma

 When the track has several artists, I used to split them with an ampersand.
-Then I realised that if there are three artists (and sometimes even more), then things started to get messy.
-So now I simply use commas instead and put artists in alphabetical order regardless of how “big” his name is:
+Then I realised that if there are three artists (and sometimes even more), then things start to get messy.
+So now I simply use commas instead and put artists in alphabetical order regardless of how “big” their name is:

 No Yes